equinor/into-rdf/docs/handover.md

 - [x] Atleast one specific resource on the SSI team is onboarded to the XML Vs Excel Index problem.
       - Johannes, Henriette and Dag was onboarded to this problem 11.
 October 2023
 - [ ] Atleast one specific resource on the SSI team is onboarded to ° ² ³ Encoding problem.
+      - Johannes, Henriette and Dag was onboarded to this problem 11.
+October 2023, see https://dev.azure.com/EquinorASA/Spine/_workitems/edit/118069
 - [ ] Dugtrio describes what they think is legacy code.
 - [ ] Dugtrio present their ideas for further work .
 - [x] Atleast one contribution to the repository has been made by a member of the SSI team.